virtual-labs/exp-study-of-gps-iitr/experiment/aim.md

-#### Study of Global Positiong System and its Accessories to find out location of various points.
+#### Study of global positiong system and its accessories to find out location of various points.